Semm6/Semm6/README.md

 # Hi there my name is Sem de Wilde👋

-### I am a student currently learning web development.
+### I am a student currently learning IOS and web development.
 #

 ### GitHub stats